Hezbollah propoganda unit photo of alleged IDF spy gear planted in Lebanon.

 (photo credit: ARAB MEDIA)

-Hezbollah on Wednesday denied reports that Israeli jets struck targets belonging to the group overnight and claimed that the IDF had planted spy devices in southern Lebanon.
+Just last week Hezbollah denied reports that Israeli jets struck targets belonging to the group overnight and claimed that the IDF had planted spy devices in southern Lebanon.

 “The Israeli enemy penetrated through the technological barrier surrounding the village of Meiss Ej Jabal, in the Qurum a-Shiqui region near the Blue Line, and planted spy gear in the area,” read a post on a Hezbollah-affiliated Twitter account, showing pictures of the alleged spy gear.

 Hezbollah has accused Israel of breaching the border demarcation to install espionage devices in Lebanese territory several times in the past year, most recently in January.